 - The dealership falsified documentation regarding the car’s mileage or flood damage (which impacts the price or performance of the vehicle).

-- The dealership failed to inform you that the vehicle was repurchased by a manufacturer or dealership under California lemon law.
+- The dealership failed to inform you that a manufacturer or dealership under California lemon law repurchased the vehicle.

 - The dealership quoted a higher monthly payment or purchase price than the vehicle typically sells or leases for.